RT-Thread/rt-thread/documentation/6.components/device-driver/clock_time/clock_time_core.md

 ## rt_clock_time_counter_to_ns

 - Purpose: convert a counter value to nanoseconds based on the default source.
+- Notes:
-- Notes: returns 0 when frequency is unavailable.
+  - Returns 0 when frequency is unavailable.
+  - Returns `RT_UINT64_MAX` when the result overflows 64-bit range.

 ## rt_clock_time_ns_to_counter

 - Purpose: convert nanoseconds to counter units for the default source.
+- Notes:
-- Notes: returns 0 when frequency is unavailable.
+  - Returns 0 when frequency is unavailable.
+  - Returns `RT_UINT64_MAX` when the result overflows 64-bit range.

-Conversions use the source frequency directly with `rt_muldiv_u64()` to avoid floating-point math and preserve precision.
+Conversions use the source frequency directly with an internal precision-preserving muldiv helper to avoid floating-point math.

 # Event API